vortigont/esp32-flashz/README.md

 |ESP32-c3     | :heavy_check_mark: | :heavy_check_mark: |

-### Using the FlashZ lib
+### Using FlashZ lib
-The Lib consists of a low level `FlashZ` singleton that derives from a built-in Arduino's `Updater` class and provides additional methods to handle zlib compressed data.
-It tries to maintain same API as `Updater`.
+FlashZ Lib consists of a low level `FlashZ` singleton that derives from a built-in Arduino's [UpdateClass](https://github.com/espressif/arduino-esp32/tree/master/libraries/Update) class and provides additional methods to handle zlib compressed data.
+It tries to maintain same API as `Update`.

-`FlashZ::beginz` suposed to be called instead of `Updater::begin` call to intialize update procedure.
+`FlashZ::beginz` suposed to be called instead of `UpdateClass::begin` call to intialize update procedure.
 It allocates zlib Inflator structures and dictionary memory.
-For uncompressed data `FlashZ::begin` could be used same way.
+For uncompressed data `FlashZ::begin` could be used as usual with `UpdaterClass`.

-`FlashZ::writez` is called to uncomress and flash zlib block of data. `bool final` flag is used to signal last piece of data input.
+`FlashZ::writez` is called to inflate and flash zlib compressed block of data. `bool final` flag is used to signal last piece of data input.

 `FlashZ::writezStream` can read a standart `Stream` class objects, decompress and write decompressed stream to flash.
 NOTE: total stream length must be known in advance, so that Inflator insures a proper end of stream is reached on decompression.

 `FlashZ::abortz` or `FlashZ::endz` must be called to end the update and release dynamically allocated Inflator memory.

-To stich FlashZ with networking and OTA updates here is a `FlashZhttp` class.
-This is not a complete OTA updater solution but more of a refence implementation.
+To stich `FlashZ` with networking and OTA updates here is a `FlashZhttp` class.
+This is not a complete OTA updater solution but more of a reference implementation example.
 Any real-life projects could easily implement something similar with more features, bells and whistles.
-`FlashZhttp` class integrates [WebServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/WebServer) or [AsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) file upload feature with FLashZ low level methods.
+`FlashZhttp` class integrates [WebServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/WebServer) or [AsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) file upload feature with `FlashZ` low level methods.
 Also it can initiate streamed download via [http client](https://github.com/espressif/arduino-esp32/tree/master/libraries/) from a remote URL (only plain http).
-FlashZhttp methods includes some heuristic in attemp to autodetect file image format and type, so that it can handle both compressed and uncompressed images transparently.
+`FlashZhttp` methods includes some heuristic in attempt to autodetect file image format and type, so that it can handle both compressed and uncompressed images transparently.
 But for compressed file it can't autodetect between firmware and FS image, so it need some metadata to differetiate.
-This is implemented via additional POST data.
+This is implemented via additional POST data fields.

 By default `AsyncWebServer` support is not build into lib, do not want to intorduce dependency for external lib.
-To get `AsyncWebServer` support lib must be build with `FZ_WITH_ASYNCSRV` flag.
+To get `AsyncWebServer` support, `FlashZ` lib must be build with `FZ_WITH_ASYNCSRV` flag.
 This could be done via PlatformIO build_flags. `AsyncWebServer` and `ESP32 WebServer` support options are mutually exclusive due to some definitions clashing.
 See [EXAMPLES](/examples/README.md) projects for further details.

 ### Integration with PlatformIO
 It is pretty easy to integrate PlatformIO with HTTP OTA update via post build scripting.
-Python's zlib module could be used to compress firmware image after building and http-client module to upload a compressed image to the ESP32 board Over-the-Air.
+Python's zlib module could be used to compress firmware image after building and http-client module to upload a compressed image to  ESP32 board Over-the-Air.
 See a reference implementation in [post_flash.py](/examples/asyncserver-flash/post_flash.py) example.
 It relies on `FlashZhttp` class methods to process POST form data but could be adjusted easily.
 Additional `platformio.ini` variables are used to set remote address of a board.
 Uploading compressed firmware/FS is done automagicaly via simple `pio run -t upload`.
 (MCU must be connected to network and reachable).

 ### Using CLI tools for updates
 I'm a linux user and prefer to use cli tools for automating tasks rather than web browser.
 So here are some oneliners for ESP32-FlashZ updating